-The basic functions of the shoulder muscles are to rotate and lift the arms, known as the deltoid muscle, it’s triangular in shape and is located on the outer aspect of the shoulder.
+The primary functions of the shoulder muscles are to rotate and lift the arms, known as the deltoid muscle, it’s triangular and is located on the outer aspect of the shoulder.

-The shulder muscle is constructed with three main heads: the anterior deltoid, medial deltoid and the posterior deltoid, all of which can be worked with different dumbbell shoulder exercises.
+The shoulder muscle is constructed with three main heads: the anterior deltoid, medial deltoid, and the posterior deltoid, all of which can be worked with different dumbbell shoulder exercises.

 - Anterior deltoid lifts the arm to the front

-- Medial deltoid lifts the arm to the side
+- Medial deltoid raises the arm to the side

 - Posterior lifts the arm to the rear